WiseGuru/Community-Digital-Garden-Docs/customization/add-media-to-a-digital-garden.md

 ---
-title: Add Media to a Digital Garden or Obsidian Note
+title: Add Media to a Digital Garden
 layout: default
 parent: Customization
 nav_order: 50
 nav_exclude: false
 ---

-# Add Media to a Digital Garden or Obsidian Note
+# Add Media to a Digital Garden
 {: .no_toc}

 {: .warning}